GeminiWind/notes/Devops/container orchestration/kubernetes(k8s)/components/Secret.md

 # Secret

+Used to store smaill amount info like token, password

 ## Create secret

 A `Secret` can contain user credentials required by pods to access a database.
 For example, a database connection string consists of a username and password.
 You can store the username in a file `./username.txt` and the password in a file `./password.txt` on your local machine.